mnberthe/aws-solutions-architect-associate-notes/README.md

  - Up to 16 Read Replicas per secondary region
  - Helps for decreasing latency for clients in other geographical locations
  - __RTO of less than 1 minute__ (to promote another region as primary)

+__Aurora Backup__

+  - __Automated backups__
+    - 1 to 35 days (cannot be disabled)
+    - point-in-time recovery in that timeframe
+  - __Manual DB Snapshots__
+    - Manually triggered by the user
+    - Retention of backup for as long as you want
+    - Aurora clone is faster to create a new DB than form Snapshot

 # ElastiCache